60-meter band: International Regulatory Status and World Radiocommunication Conferences

 The amateur radio service is unusual in the fact that it is regulated by international treaty.
 Worldwide amateur allocations are determined by the International Telecommunication Union (ITU), which allocates global radio spectrum and satellite orbits, develops the technical standards that ensure networks and technologies seamlessly interconnect and strive to improve access to ICTs to underserved communities worldwide.
-This is done through successive World Radiocommunication Conferences (WRCs) which take place approximately every 3 5 years, when telecommunications administrations and organisations from all around the globe meet to make decisions on these elements.
+This is done through successive World Radiocommunication Conferences (WRCs), which take place approximately every 3–5 years, when telecommunications administrations and organizations from all around the globe meet to make decisions on these elements.

 At the conclusion of the ITU 2012 World Radiocommunication Conference (WRC-12) on Friday 17 February 2012, Resolution 649 [COM6/12] (WRC12) was ratified as being placed on the Agenda for the following WRC in 2015 (WRC-15).
 This resolution invited WRC-15 to consider "The possibility of making an allocation of an appropriate amount of spectrum, not necessarily contiguous, to the amateur service on a secondary basis within the band 5250–5450 kHz".

 Following the decision at WRC-12 to implement a Radiolocation allocation from 5250 to 5275 kHz, the candidate band for an amateur allocation at WRC-15 subsequently became truncated to the 5275 to 5450 kHz sector.